adriantreloar/lunch/README.md

 An MVCC cube server that uses dask for grid computing capability.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Traditional cube technologies such as SQl Server Analysis Services (SSAS)
+Traditional cube technologies such as SQL Server Analysis Services (SSAS)
 have slow write speeds, which makes them a poor choice for anything but
 reporting applications.